 After a 5,000-mile journey down the California coast, through the Panama Canal and across the Gulf of Mexico, the Delta Queen arrived in New Orleans.
 She then traveled upriver to Dravo Shipyards in Pittsburgh, Pennsylvania for a $500,000 renovation.

 Under the ownership of Greene Line Steamers, the Delta Queen entered the tourist trade in 1948 and quickly made a name for herself on the waterways.
 Over the next two decades, she traveled the Mississippi River and Ohio River in their entireties, stopping in more than 80 ports across the Midwest and South.

-In 1966, off the coast of Florida a cruise ship with a wooden super structure caught fire with substantial losses of life.
-The U.S. Congress quickly enacted the “Safety At Sea” act requiring any vessel carrying more than 50 overnight passengers to be constructed entirely of non-combustible materials.
-With the Delta Queen being the only overnight passenger vessel operating on the inland rivers of America at the time, Congress had inadvertently included her in this new law, effectively putting her out of business.
+In 1966, an ocean-bound cruise ship with a wooden super structure caught fire, resulting in the deaths of many passengers.
+The U.S. Congress quickly enacted the Safety at Sea Act, which required any vessel carrying more than 50 overnight passengers to be constructed entirely of non-combustible materials.
+As the only overnight passenger vessel operating on the inland rivers, the Delta Queen was inadvertently included in this law aimed at ocean going ships and forced out of service.